ASL-for-All 5K (Walk, Run & Roll)

 Race Schedule:

-All proceeds from this event will be split between the Kansas School for the Deaf Endowment Association (KSDEA) and Museum of Deaf History, Arts & Culture (MDHAC) in support of their missions in fostering shared signing communities.
+All proceeds from the ASL for ALL 5K will be shared between the Kansas School for the Deaf Endowment Association (KSDEA) and Museum of Deaf History, Arts & Culture (MDHAC).
+Together, were building a stronger future by fostering shared signing communities where Deaf and non-Deaf people thrive together.

 AMERICAN SIGN LANGUAGE (ASL):